fluidware/fluidsurveys-docs/chapters/Analyze/responsetable.rst

 Actions
 ^^^^^^^

-Much like a great Arnold Schwarzenegger 1980's flick, the Response Table comes packed with an “Actions…” dropdown (located on the top and bottom) which allows for further data manipulation.
+Much like a great Arnold Schwarzenegger 1980's flick, the Response Table comes packed with an “Actions…” dropdown (located at the top and bottom) which allows for further data manipulation.

 .. figure:: ../../resources/analyze/actions_dropdown.png
 	:scale: 70%